 A Letter of Permission indicates whether or not you are eligible for transfer credit, the course equivalencies and exclusions (where relevant), and any restrictions or conditions that may apply upon successful completion of a course at a different institution.
 Upon completion of course work on a Letter of Permission, you must arrange with the host institution to have an official transcript sent directly to the Transfer Credit Section of the Daniels Faculty.
 Upon receipt of the official transcript, the Letter of Permission is re-evaluated and you will be notified of the transfer credits you have received.

 In some cases, the Daniels Faculty may require additional information in order to grant a Letter of Permission or to award credit upon completion.
 Letters of Permission can take up to four (4) to six (6) weeks to process.

-Be advised, if you do not receive approval through a Letter of Permission prior to completing courses at another post-secondary institution, there is no guarantee that those courses will be eligible for transfer credit towards your degree within the Daniels Faculty at U of T. In this case, you will be required to apply for a post-admission transfer credit assessment.
+Be advised that if you do not receive approval through a Letter of Permission prior to completing courses at another post-secondary institution, there is no guarantee that those courses will be eligible for transfer credit towards your degree within the Daniels Faculty at U of T. In this case, you will be required to apply for a post-admission transfer credit assessment.

 Canadian and American Institutions

 Daniels Faculty students may request a Letter of Permission to complete studies at another recognized post-secondary institution in Canada or the United States.
 Please note that students are not permitted to be enrolled at two institutions simultaneously.

 We are aware that a number of institutions may offer summer abroad programs that students from other institutions are eligible to apply for.
 The Daniels Faculty will review these requests on a case-by-case basis.

 Currently, only the following six U.S. institutions are approved for summer abroad studies in China.

 - Portland State University, OR

 - Eastern Michigan University, MI